dddrrreee/cs340lx-25aut-contrib/sh1106-display/README.md

 <img src="images/sh1106_amazon.jpg" width="400" />
 </p>

 ## SH1106 OLED Display

+NOTE:
+  - the singleton, rectanglular box OLEDs we have are the sh1106's.

 The SH1106 is a 1.3 inch OLED display that has 128 x 64 visible pixels, but 132 x 64 bits of SRAM.
 It is very similar to the SSD1306 display, with 2 major differences: